nhsengland/sharing-platform-docs/research/interviews/user-research-20211011.md

 **Quote**

-- I am aware that cross system working is known to reduce health inequalities.
+" I am aware that cross system working is known to reduce health inequalities.
 As a social care practitioner I am often disappointed at the siloed approach amongst health care professionals.
-Collaboration usually involves shared solutions to intractable problems including providing services to marginalised communities.
+Collaboration usually involves shared solutions to intractable problems including providing services to marginalised communities."

-**Eli - The Collaborative Decision Maker**
+## Eli - The Collaborative Decision Maker ##

 "I sit in the centre of the architectural view, I can't do my job without understanding what the business and its people are doing"